Arthur Albert Irwin

 - Born February 14, 1858 in Toronto, ON CAN

 Although he was born in Toronto, Ontario, Arthur Irwin grew up in south Boston, MA and learned to play baseball in that city.
+He was the brother of John Irwin.
 He began his professional career in New England and enjoyed success as both a player and a manager.
 Following his retirement from the major leagues he owned the Toronto franchise while that city played in the Eastern League.
 He suffered from depression late in life and disappeared from a boat while traveling between New York and Boston.
 His death was ruled a probable suicide.

 In the New York Times of July 21, 1921, his death and last days were explored.
 It appeared he had two wives and families, one in New York and one in Boston.
 He had recently been told that he would die unless he underwent serious surgery.